-HIV may not cause symptoms for a number of years.
+HIV may not cause problems for a number of years.
+Early symptoms may appear 1-2 months after infection.
+They’re similar to the flu:

 Centers for Disease Control and Prevention